Economy 7: the ultimate guide to Economy 7 meters and tariffs

 What is Economy 7?

 Economy 7 is a type of energy meter and plan that can help you pay less for your electricity.
 You might sometimes hear it called a “differential” or “multi-rate” energy plan.

-With Economy 7, you’ll pay cheaper rates for 7 hours during the night.
+With Economy 7, you’ll pay cheaper rates for your electricity for 7 hours during the night.
 The difference in cost between your day rate and your night rate could be up to 50%, depending on your electricity supplier.

-Economy 7 is one of several different plans we offer.
+Economy 7 is one of several different plans we offer here at OVO.
 Find out more about each of them in our energy tariffs explained blog.

 Why is it called Economy 7?